 A pro-active exchange with a broad range of users in the Standing Advisory Committee (SACEPO)

 A dedicated advisory body, the Standing Advisory Committee before the European Patent Office (SACEPO), was created in 1978 at the same time as the Office opened its doors, in order to involve users in the development of the European patent system.
-SACEPO brings together a wide range of experienced patent attorneys and representatives of industry (including small and medium-sized enterprises and large companies) to conduct a general review of EPO activities of the past year and projects for the future.
+SACEPO brings together a wide range of experienced patent attorneys and representatives of industry (including small and medium-sized enterprises) to conduct a general review of EPO activities of the past year and projects for the future.
 Its members are nominated for a three-year term of office, and regular meetings hosted by the EPO President are held once a year.
-In addition, meetings of four specialist SACEPO sub-committees (Rules, Guidelines, Patent Information and E-Patent Process), dedicated to more technical matters, take place on a regular basis during the year.
+In addition, meetings of five specialist SACEPO Working Parties (Quality, Rules, Guidelines, Patent Information and E-Patent Process), dedicated to more technical matters, take place on a regular basis during the year.

 Open and easy web-based consultation on new rules and procedural changes